moosashah/100-days-of-code/log.md

 Also need to figure out a script to quickly write this log rather than doing it manually everytime, best part about being a programmer, right? 🤓

 **Link to work:** [Bear | PureCSS CodePen](https://codepen.io/moosarshah/pen/abyBgKb)

+### Day 3: October 23, 2021

+**Today's Progress:** Did some vanilla javascript today with Javascript30 by Wes Bos?
+Drum Kit app

+**Thoughts:** The CSS and HTMl was already made but even though we were strictly working on JS and it was a tutorial, I still find it super useful working through things.
+From this little project I learnt about an event called transitionend which is super useful for triggering stuff like removing a class after the transformation has ended for example.
+I mean I definitely didn't do anywhere near as much as I would've wanted to but getting in the hour was good enough for me.
+I also had a really rough start to the day, getting out of bed at 2pm or something which is ridiculous from my normal 7-8am starts 🙃 ....